apache/sling-maven-enforcer-rules/README.md

 ### Require Explicit Dependency Scope (since version 1.1.0)

 Checks that all dependencies have an explicitly declared scope in the non-effective pom (i.e. without taking inheritance or dependency management into account).
-Useful in case when the scope is no longer part of the dependencyManagement or in general to force making developers a distinct decision (prevents the default scope compile from being used for test dependencies)
+Useful when the scope is no longer part of the `dependencyManagement` or in general to force making developers a distinct decision (e.g. prevents the default scope compile being used for test dependencies by accident).

 #### Parameters